 - Wearing eyelid weights to help keep the eyelids closed.

 - In acute cases, surgery may be recommended.

 Make sure to consult your eye doctor before undertaking any of these treatments.

-Because nocturnal lagophthalmos sometimes signals an underlying condition, it is especially important to contact Dr. Alan B. Schlussel at Dry Eye Treatment Centers of NY and NJ in NYC for a proper diagnosis and to receive prompt treatment.
+Because nocturnal lagophthalmos sometimes signals an underlying condition, it is especially important to contact Dr. Veronica and Dr. Alan at Dry Eye Treatment Centers of NY and NJ in NYC for a proper diagnosis and to receive prompt treatment.
 If nocturnal lagophthalmos is left untreated for an extended period, patients risk seriously damaging their eyes and vision.